philpackmohr/git-paper/git.md

 - An eternal "master" or "production" branch that contains the software versions that the customers get.
 - An eternal "develop" branch that contains the current state of development.
 - Temporary feature branches (one for each feature) - they get merged and then deleted after the feature is completed.
+Usually the merges are always recursive merges to preserve that certain changes belonged to a certain branch in the past.
 - A temporary release branch.
 A release branch is branched off of the development branch right before a release and exists to make sure that the feature set to deliver is stable actually.
 Bugfixes done there are merged back to "develop".
 After the state of the release branch can be considered stable, it gets merged with "master" and then deleted.
 - If necessary, a temporary "hotfix" branch to fix bugs in releases.
 After the hotfix is implemented, the corresponding branch gets merged with "master" and "develop" and then deleted.